 When dining out in the evening, stroll down Rue Sainte-Antoine, which winds its way up the hill between old fishers’ houses.

 Let your curiosity take over and climb the stairs slowly between ocher-painted walls and bougainvillea flowers until you reach the Place de la Castre.

 You can rest in the garden next to Notre-Dame d’Espérance and see the port, the Palais des Festivals, and La Croisette’s arch below.

 When you visit the Museum, you can take an ethnographic journey to the heart of ancient civilizations in Asia, Africa, the East, America, and Oceania.

-Surprisingly, they have a room dedicated to the Inuit and the Eskimos.
+Surprisingly, they have a room dedicated to the Inuit.
 And others to renowned painters of the 19th century.
 So without a doubt, it is worth paying a visit to this museum.

 In addition, you will enjoy beautiful views of the port, the city, and the Mediterranean.